couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

 ```

 To maintain a logical link between requests and responses for the clients, the
-protocol defines a special field `opaque`, which could be a special tag or
+protocol defines a special field `opaque`, which can be a special tag or
 sequence number.
 To preserve this field in the response, we will put it into a
 `cookie_t` structure.
-During the proxy initialization we defined two
+During the proxy initialization, we defined two
 callback-functions for libcouchbase: